 Optional Practical Training (OPT) STEM Extensions

-What Is the OPT-STEM Extension?The STEM OPT extension is a 24-month extension of post-completion OPT for which eligible students with specific STEM degrees can apply.
+- What is the OPT-STEM Extension?The OPT-STEM extension is a 24-month extension of post-completion OPT for which eligible students with specific STEM degrees can apply.
 Please carefully read this entire page and the STEM OPT Hub for details.

 - You must be currently authorized for Post-Completion OPT and working for a U.S. employer in a job directly related to your field of study.